AntonioBerna/roma/README.md

 ```

 > [!NOTE]
-> The interesting thing about the `roma.py` project is that it can automatically understand the structure of the `C` code and therefore "knows" where to get the source files.
+> The interesting thing about the `roma` project is that it can automatically understand the structure of the `C` code and therefore "knows" where to get the source files.
 Typically, `C` projects are divided into the `src` and `include` directories and it is for this reason that if we try to execute the commands already seen previously with the example `examples/C/complex-hello` we get the same result.

-### `roma.py` inside projects
+### `roma` inside projects

-If you want to use `roma.py` inside a specific project you can do it simply by specifying the path `"."` indicating that the project directory is the same as the one where the `roma.py` file is present.
+If you want to use `roma` inside a specific project you can do it simply by specifying the path `"."`.
 The operation remains unchanged compared to the previous examples.

 > [!NOTE]
-> If the file `roma.py` is used with the path `"."` then the `target` is by default `a.out`.
+> If `roma` is used with the path `"."` then the `target` is by default `a.out`.